Nationals vs. Padres Player Props Betting Odds

-Sportsbooks have set player props for Juan Soto, Lane Thomas and others when the San Diego Padres host the Washington Nationals at PETCO Park on Friday at 9:40 PM ET.
+Those looking to place a player prop bet can find odds for Juan Soto, Lane Thomas and others in the San Diego Padres-Washington Nationals matchup at PETCO Park on Saturday at 8:40 PM ET.

 Bet on this matchup or its props with BetMGM!